 - Only one Triggered Action can be Active per event type in a table.
 If you attempt to enable a Triggered Action with the same event, the other Triggered Action will be disabled.

-- Only US and Canada phone numbers are supported for sending SMS Notification now.
+- Currently only US and Canada phone numbers are supported for sending SMS Notification.
 Other countries will be supported in the future releases.

 - 100 SMS messages sent to US and Canada phone numbers each month are free.
 You can add more based on your expected usage.
 See our pricing page for details.